 The debate about whether you should invest your money or use it to pay down debt is vigorous and ongoing.
 This choice depends heavily on prevailing interest rates, the amount you owe, and your specific financial situation.
 Online calculators can be a great resource for helping you to decide whether paying down your debt is the right choice for you.

 2. Save for retirement

 The internet it littered with sobering statistics about Canadians not saving enough for their retirement.
 Government programs such as the Canada Pension Plan and Old Age Security will provide a basic income for many Canadians in retirement, but you need to consider your own retirement wants and needs in deciding how much additional savings you accumulate.
-A 2018 survey from CIBC found Canadians believe they will require on average $756,000 in retirement savings, which contrasts sharply with the reported $184,000 in average savings.

 The good news is that the earlier you start saving, the more your money could grow with the benefit of prudent investment choices.